Our Commitment

 Scope 3

-Our Fuel- and Energy-Related emissions have decreased by 8%, this is a result of the change in energy use across the footprint (reduction in gas, fuel and electricity usage vs increase in Business Travel and Commuting activity).
-Upstream Transportation and Distribution emissions have decreased by 1% despite a 7% increase in logistics services spending.
-This reduction was achieved through the collection of data from DPD, where emissions using their datawere estimated to be 89.0 t CO₂e lower than if spend were used.
-Waste emissions also decreased by 29%, although, as only 0.1% of our waste is sent to landfill, we are reporting low emissions in this category to begin with.
-This reduction was achieved through a reduction in waste produced (~70 tonnes vs ~50 tonnes).
+Our Fuel- and Energy-Related emissions have decreased by 23%, this is a result of the change in energy use across the footprint (reduction in gas, fuel and electricity usage vs increase in Business Travel and Commuting activity).
+Upstream Transportation and Distribution emissions have increased by 11% and this also includes emission data from DPD.

 Carbon Emissions Intensity